 The Diploma of Paramedical Science (superseded by HLT51020 – Diploma of Emergency Health Care) delivers more than just a qualification in emergency response.
 The skills gained by completing this course are equivalent to around 60% of the Clinical Scope of Practice as that of a registered Paramedic (QLD).
 APC are working on comparing the Scope of Practice of a New South Wales Paramedic with that of a diploma-qualified graduate.

 Diploma students complete 2 separate 7 day blocks of workshops throughout their training.
 At the clinical workshops, everyone experiences the hands-on aspect of the job, where simulated emergency scenarios put you on-the-spot.
 Clinical Workshop 1 focuses on Basic Life Support (BLS) and Clinical Workshop 2 focuses on Advanced Life Support (ALS).

-Here are some paramedical courses that you can do on your pathway to become a medic or paramedic in NSW.
+Here are some paramedical pathway training courses that you can do on your pathway to become a medic or paramedic in NSW.
 NOTE: Australian Paramedical College qualifications are not enough to get a job with New South Wales Ambulance as a Registered Paramedic, you need a Bachelor of Paramedic Science degree.

 Demand for Patient Transport Officers/ Ambulance Drivers is on the rise.
 As a Patient Transport Officer (PTO), your working day is always different, you may never know what you’re doing from one day to the next.
 Every call-out differs from the last one, which is one of the most appealing aspects of the job – making it an enjoyable, stimulating and a personally rewarding experience.
 At this level, your clinical skills are not as developed as those who possess a Certificate IV or Diploma, although the Certificate III is a very good starting point.